 COME JOIN OUR TEAM!!!

 Tristan Bannon is an avid beekeeper a part of Carroll County Beekeepers Association.
 He assists with most of the outreach and adamant about beekeeping.
-He took a year off to study organic Permaculture, out in Southern Oregon.
+He took some time to study organic Permaculture, out in Southern Oregon.
 There he got to be immersed into a community that formed a organic co-op, where everything is produced in the surrounding area.
-Being inspired by the people of Oregon, he would like to implement their ideas here within our community.
+Being inspired by the community of Oregon, he would like to apply their ideas here within our community.
 He has a great sense of ambition and envisions more than the full potential.
 In school he took a deep interest in psychology and the therapeutic aspects of it.
 With Mission Beelieve he hopes to immerse you far into beekeeping and discovering the therapeutic aspect of it.
 He hopes to inspire others to delve into the multitude of diverse avenues in beekeeping as well.
 Knowing how strong the military and first responders community is, Mission Beelieve can only further deepen those bonds and can only strengthen the community even more.